mussa-shirazi-imply/imply-kubernetes/README.md

 ```

+Wait for 2 to 4 minutes for pods to deploy.

 ### Confirm the imply pods are deployed.

 Make sure you have the [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) utility installed on your Mac.
 Use the following command to confirm the chart is deployed: